mariodavid/mariodavid.github.io/_drafts/java-one-2017-recap.md

 #### You Deserve Great Tools: Commit-to-Production Automation at LinkedIn

 Another interesting talk was from the the creator of the widely used Mockito library.
 He talked about how they applied "continuous delivery" in the development of the open source library.
 They automated everything so that every pull request creates a release.
-This enforces the developers that every pull request has to contain everything:
+This enforces developers that every pull request has to contain everything:

 - code
 - tests